wazo-platform/wazo-platform.org/content/blog/value-your-cdr-with-machine-learning.md

 ![scikit.png](../../images/blog/machine-learning/scikit.png "Scikit logo")

 ### Linear model
 Linear models come directly from statistics.
-They aren't complex models but they can achieve good performances for a lot of problems.
+They aren't complex models, but they can achieve good performance for a lot of problems.
 Furthermore, linear models can be fitted without crazy hardware requirements and are very well manageable in production.
 ### Tree-based methods
 Tree-based methods, as their name suggests are based on decision trees.
 They are a bit harder to fit well because they can be subject to overfitting quite easily.
 You can tune quite a few parameters and must avoid [overfitting](https://en.wikipedia.org/wiki/Overfitting).
 The most popular tree-based algorithms are the Random Forest and the Gradient Boosting algorithms.
 ### Neural Networks
 Neural networks are very popular in machine learning.
 However, they are difficult to tune on tabular data and often less efficient than tree-based methods.
-But for big datasets, they are an option you may want to consider.
+But for large datasets, they are an option you may want to consider.

 ![neural-net.png](../../images/blog/machine-learning/neural-net.png "Neural network pattern")